5 cardiologist-approved tips for heart-healthy holidays

 4. Most importantly, don’t beat yourself up if you do overindulge.
 It is NOT the beginning of a slide; it’s simply one bad day.
 Treat it as such and start fresh the next day.

-As a final thought, we’ve probably all experienced personal challenges related to the COVID pandemic this year.
-And our holiday traditions are likely to be affected too, testing each of us even more.
-So maybe the greatest gift we can give ourselves is to emerge more resilient on January 1, 2021.
+As a final thought, we’ve probably all experienced personal challenges this year.
+So maybe the greatest gift we can give ourselves is to emerge more resilient on January 1.

 That means not giving up on physical activity, social connections, joy and purpose — and eating in a way that supports heart health — between now and the end of the year.